Iceland Camping Guide 2026

 When is the best time to go camping in Iceland?

-June to August is peak camping season: long daylight hours (midnight sun), warmest temperatures (10–15°C), most sites open.
+June to August is peak camping season: long daylight hours, warmest temperatures (10–15°C), most sites open.
 May and September are quieter and cheaper but colder.
-Winter camping is possible at a handful of sites but requires serious experience and kit.

 Do I need to book campsites in advance?